What is Parsi Food?

 Parsi cuisine is famous in Mumbai and lesser-known elsewhere, and it has catered to the working-class population of Mumbai.
 The first ever memory of any Mumbaikar is often visiting an Irani café and dining outside from home.

 Parsis love eggs, potatoes and meat.
 Almost all the vegetable dishes made from okra, tomatoes or potatoes will have eggs on top.
-Meat dishes will have potatoes in the form of ‘salli’ (matchstick fried potatoes).
+Meat dishes will have potatoes in the form of ‘Salli’ (matchstick fried potatoes).
 Dishes like the khichdi and dhansak have lentils which are adopted from typically Indian preparations and given a meaty twist to make it their own.
-Fish dishes use local seafood like prawns and pomfret, and the use of banana leaf in their preparation shows the skillful adoption of local ingredients and making it their own.
-The flavor of the dishes achieved with minimal usage of spices makes it akin to Caucasian cuisine.
+Fish dishes use local seafood like prawns and Pomfret, and the use of banana leaf in their preparation shows the skilful adoption of local ingredients and making it their own.
+The flavour of the dishes achieved with minimal usage of spices makes it akin to Caucasian cuisine.

 Today, many households have gone ahead to adopt ‘chapatis’ to replace pao for health and convenience.
 These and other adaptations of the known ingredients into something unique is what sets Parsi cuisine apart from all other cuisines in India.

-The desserts too, are made from vermicelli (sevaiyan) and semolina (rava) common to most of Indian desserts but with a Middle Eastern twist and a unique flavor.
-The light goodness of caramel flan adopted to become ‘Lagan nu Custard’ with the addition of dried fruits is a typical example of Caucasian influence on Parsi cuisine.
+The desserts too, are made from vermicelli (sevaiyan) and semolina (rava) common to most Indian desserts but with a Middle Eastern twist and a unique flavour.
+The light goodness of caramel flan adopted to become ‘Lagan nu Custard’ with the addition of dried fruits is a typical example of the Caucasian influence on Parsi cuisine.